-Gold Coast Population Profile
+Gold Coast population profile

-The profile answers the majority of frequently asked socio-demographic questions and assists the general public, students, community groups, organisations, business, investors, and Council to become more informed about the community.
+It's a valuable tool for the general public, students, community groups, organisations, business, investors, and the City of Gold Coast to learn more about their community.

-A range of maps are available, including maps on population, ethnicity, education, household type, labour force, how people travel to work, housing tenure and cost, and computer use.
+A range of maps are available - including maps on population, ethnicity, education, household type, labour force, how people travel to work, housing tenure and cost, and computer use.

 Fact sheets and social research reports